r3dm1ke/min-theme-wp/readme.txt

 = 1.2 =
 * Night mode is now working natively and automatically with IOS system-wide night mode
 * Archive titles are now centered only in layouts with no sidebar
+* Added GDPR compliant banner, settings for it are in the customizer
+* Added after_body action call as of Wordpress 5.2

 = 1.0 =
 * Initial release